megascatterbomb/TF2Status/README.md

 - Full support for TF2 sourcemods like [TF2 Classified](https://store.steampowered.com/app/3545060/Team_Fortress_2_Classified/) or [TF2 Gold Rush](https://store.steampowered.com/app/3826520/Team_Fortress_2_Gold_Rush/).
 - Serve custom downloads with built-in FastDL capability.
 - Logs queries, usage of instant connect links, and FastDL downloads.
+- Pings a desired target in Discord when the servers go down.

 This bot does **not**: